SoftwareHeritage/swh-fuse/docs/tutorial.md

     $ jq .date history/by-date/2020/03/16/*/meta.json
     "2020-03-16T21:49:29+01:00"

-Note that to populate the `by-date` view metadata about all commits in the history are needed.
+Note that to populate the `by-date` view, metadata about all commits in the history are needed.
 To avoid blocking on that, metadata are retrieved asynchronously, populating the view incrementally.
 The hidden `by-date/.status` file provides a progress report and is removed upon completion.